• Skip to primary navigation

 Mexico Beach and the neighboring town of Port St. Joe have fishing charters that offer opportunities for inshore or offshore trips, most of which include gear and a fishing license.

 There are also opportunities to fish on “license-free” days.
-If you’ve ever wanted to try your hand at fishing, but are more of the recreational mindset, fishing on a license-free day allows you to “try before you buy.”
+If you’ve ever wanted to try your hand at fishing, these license-free days allow you to “try before you buy.”

 Here’s when you can fish license-free: